brave-intl/bat-go/README.md

 This brings up an additional vault service, used for integration testing of some auxiliary binaries.

+Also if you want to run migrations locally, have postgres installed with a grants database and use `migrate -database ${POSTGRESQL_URL} -path migrations/ up`

 ### Testing

 ## Default Testing Behavior